Have you seen advice online about “thyroid hacks”, such as avoiding certain foods like broccoli or using baking soda? It can be confusing.

 Why are we doing this?

 International Thyroid Awareness Week (ITAW), now in its 13th year, was created to highlight the detrimental impact that thyroid disorders have on people’s quality of life when left undiagnosed.
-Around 1.6 billion people worldwide are thought to be at risk, with hundreds of millions living with a thyroid condition right now.9 Up to 50% of those living with a thyroid disorder are undiagnosed, and people may be needlessly struggling through their everyday lives without knowing the root cause of their symptoms.6
+1.6 billion people worldwide are thought to be at risk of thyroid disorders, with hundreds of millions living with a thyroid condition right now.9

 Do you know that undiagnosed thyroid disorders can affect fertility and the health of mother and baby?